Sari: Nepal

 The sari is the most commonly worn women's clothing in Nepal where a special style of sari draping is called haku patasihh.
 The sari is draped around the waist and a shawl is worn covering the upper half of the sari, which is used in place of a pallu.

 Pakistan

-In Pakistan, some women wear saris on special occasions.
-Whilst the styling of the sari in Pakistan mimics the traditional Indian ways, Pakistani women wear fuller tops which do not bare the midriff or back in keeping with religious sensitivities.

-Pakistani traditional dress, the Shalwar kameez is worn throughout the country on a daily basis.
+In Pakistan, the saris are still popular and worn on special occasions.
+The Shalwar kameez, however, is worn throughout the country on a daily basis.
+The sari nevertheless remains a popular garment among the middle and upper class for many formal functions.
+Saris can be seen worn commonly in metropolitan cities such as Karachi and Islamabad and are worn regularly for weddings and other business types of functions.
+Saris are also worn by many Muslim women in Sindh to show their status or to enhance their beauty.
+Phulkari, Kota doria, banarasi, Ajrak are the most worn.